amperity/amperity-docs/amperity_reference/source/workflows.rst

 * A failure occurs within an orchestration group workflow, regardless of whether the orchestration group is configured to run after a courier group or run on a schedule
 * A failure occurs in an upstream courier group if your orchestration group is configured to run after a courier group.
 This is to let you know about potential delays to your orchestration group workflow.
 * A user cancels an automatically launched workflow
-* The orchestration group succeeds, if configured (only available for orchestration groups run on a schedule)
+* The orchestration group succeeds, if configured.
+This is only available for orchestration groups run on a schedule.
+Subscribe to courier group runtime alerts if your orchestration group is configured to run after a courier group and you want to know when it succeeds.

 .. orchestration-group-automated-alert-details-end